GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-19/index.md

 {% Column %}
 Use <a href="https://www.jetbrains.com/help/clion/searching-everywhere.html">Global Search</a>
-to search across all files and symbols in Chrome OS by tapping the **Shift** key twice.
+to search across all files and symbols in ChromeOS by tapping the **Shift** key twice.
 {% endColumn %}